AddisPay/Addispay-Laravel-sdk/README.md

 - [Contributing](#contributing)
 - [License](#license)

-## Features
+ Features

-- Seamless Payment Initiation##: Easily create and initiate payment orders.
+- Seamless Payment Initiation: Easily create and initiate payment orders.
-- Secure Data Handling##: Encrypt and decrypt sensitive data using RSA encryption.
+- Secure Data Handling: Encrypt and decrypt sensitive data using RSA encryption.
-- Callback Management##: Handle success, cancellation, and error callbacks efficiently.
+- Callback Management: Handle success, cancellation, and error callbacks efficiently.
-- Robust Error Handling##: Manage and report errors gracefully.
+- Robust Error Handling: Manage and report errors gracefully.
-- Extensible and Maintainable##: Modular structure for easy enhancements and maintenance.
+- Extensible and Maintainable: Modular structure for easy enhancements and maintenance.

-## Installation
+ Installation

 You can install the AddisPay SDK via Composer.
 Ensure that you have Composer installed on your system.
 If not, follow the [Composer installation guide](https://getcomposer.org/download/).